 Time is always important when filing lawsuits, and the case against Phillips is no different.
 If you, or a loved one, used one of these machines, it is recommended that you contact an attorney as soon as possible to determine if your case is litigable.
 Since the investigation and discovery of ventilator-related injuries is preliminary, the most minor health issues should be recorded and investigated in case they lead to more significant issues in the future.
 Your attorney can provide follow-up health appointments, and any loss in time can be pursued under pain and suffering related damages as part of the lawsuit.

-Elrod Pope Law Firm has extensive experience in personal injury claims and has attorneys dedicated to ensuring the highest quality representation in Phillips CPAP cases.
+Elrod Pope Accident & Injury Attorneys has extensive experience in personal injury claims and has attorneys dedicated to ensuring the highest quality representation in Phillips CPAP cases.
 Contact us today at (803) 599-3080 or visit our website to begin your claim.

 How much could I be awarded in damages?